laSinteZ/iroha-helpers/README.md

 # iroha-helpers

-Some functions which will help you to interact with [Hyperledger Iroha](https://github.com/hyperledger/iroha) from your JS program
+Some functions which will help you to interact with [Hyperledger Iroha](https://github.com/hyperledger/iroha) from your JS program.

 ## Trying an example